Skip to Content

 Notes:

-• disconnect() also clears SDK-side subscription tracking map.
+• disconnect() closes the WebSocket and clears SDK-side subscription tracking.

 Reconnection controls